soma-space/files/guides/arcanine/Getting Started.md

 INSERT INTO NGSCUSER (strUserId, strPasswd, strEmail) VALUES ('USERNAME','PASSWORD', 'EMAIL')
 ```
 3. Press Execute

-4. Go to Google and search for "what is my ip" copy your public IP address
-5. Paste the IP address in services/dir.ini by replacing the value of SVR01_ADDR=192.168.0.1
-    with your public IP address i.e. SVR01_ADDR=X.X.X.X
-6. Download and install an esoma client from [here](https://www.reddit.com/r/soma_space/comments/y0kpmp/esoma_client_links/)
+4. Download and install an esoma client from [here](https://www.reddit.com/r/soma_space/comments/y0kpmp/esoma_client_links/)
-7. Right click Myth of Soma shortcut on your desktop right click it and press Properties in the target field add your public IP address so that the target field has this pattern: `C:\Soma\Soma.exe X.X.X.X` ✅
+5. Right click Myth of Soma shortcut on your desktop right click it and press Properties in the target field add your public IP address so that the target field has this pattern: `C:\Soma\Soma.exe X.X.X.X` ✅